alex-free/tonyhax/anti-piracy-bypass.md

 ## EDC

 Some games may contain an EDC-based protection measure.
-For the affected games, this protection is triggered when you burn the EDC protected PSX CD image with standard CD burning software that by default usually corrects invalid EDC data it detects before writing said data to the disc, which when played on a real PSX will cause the game to trip the protection and lock up.
+For the affected games, this protection is triggered when you burn the EDC protected PSX CD image with standard CD burning software (like IMGBurn) that forces invalid EDC data to be corrected before writing it the disc.
+If valid EDC is found where an invalid EDC was expected, then when played on a real PSX will cause the game to trip the protection and lock up.

 ### Burning With CDRTools